-The program will begin at 7:00 pm EDT, and be moderated by Ricardo Aca.
-Panelists include Marcel Alcalá, Carolyn Castaño, and Ms. Yellow.
+The program was moderated by Ricardo Aca.
+Panelists included Marcel Alcalá, Carolyn Castaño, and Ms. Yellow.

 Artists of the Americas